How to make an outdoor movie screen in less than 1 hour for about $10…

-A DIY outdoor movie screen.
-The kids have wanted us to make one of these for some time, but when we looked at the tutorials for them online, most were just too fancy for our needs.
+The truth is, our kids have wanted us to make one of these for some time, but when we looked at the homemade movie screen concepts online, most were just too fancy for our needs.

 We made this outdoor movie screen in about 20 minutes…that included actually hanging it outside, and it cost about $10 to put together!

-Supplies for DIY Outdoor Movie Screen:
+Supply list for your DIY Outdoor Movie Screen

-How to Make an Outdoor Movie Screen:
+How to Make an Outdoor Movie Screen

 For a screen roughly 5′ wide or less, one grommet per corner should be used (a TOTAL of four).
 If you want a larger screen, you may want to add additional grommets along the top and bottom of the screen in the center to make sure the screen stays taut.

-We decided on a 5′ wide screen based on the size of the area on the back of our home where we wanted the screen to hang.
+We decided on a 5′ widescreen based on the size of the area on the back of our home where we wanted the screen to hang.
 Blackout material is usually purchased in different widths, but we purchased the widest that is readily available, which is 54″.

 To sew, or not to sew, that is the question.
 For me, this was a couple of quick, straight seams on my sewing machine, and we were done.
 NOTHING fancy.

 If you’re allergic to sewing, that’s ok.
 Just whip out that bottle of fabric fusion, and glue those seams.
 Your choice.
 Either works.

-3.)
-Place grommets in corners.
+3. Place grommets in corners.

 The gist is that a grommet has a front and a back.
 You sandwich the fabric between the two pieces, then whack the heck out of one side with a hammer…AKA a DIY’ers favorite form of stress relief!

 Again, we used only 4 grommets for our screen, one per corner.
 But if you are making a very large screen, you may want to add additional grommets to keep the screen nice and taut when it’s hanging.